alex-ball/bathslides/README.md

 ### Manual way ###

+To install the class from scratch, follow these instructions.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first two steps.

  1. Compile bathslides.dtx just as you would a normal LaTeX file.
+You will need to enable shell escape for minted to work properly.
 As well as the usual PDF (or DVI) and auxiliary files, several others are generated.

  2. Compile bathslides.dtx a second time with `-jobname=bathslides-slides`
     as a command line option to generate the sample slides.
+Again, you will need to enable shell escape for minted to work properly.

  3. Move the files to your TeX tree as follows:

       - `source/latex/bathslides`: bathslides.dtx, bathslides.ins
-      - `tex/latex/bathslides`: bathslides.cls, and (optionally) the
+      - `tex/latex/bathslides`: bathcolors.sty, bathslides.cls,
+        beamerthemeBath.sty, and (optionally) the separately
-        separately available image files as noted above
+        available image files as noted above
       - `doc/latex/bathslides`: bathslides.pdf, bathslides-slides.pdf,
         README.md

  4. You may then have to update your installation's file name database before TeX and friends can see the files.